-- 1. BEFORE EACH USE, inspect the general condition of the tool.
-Check for: - · loose hardware - · misalignment or binding of moving parts - · damaged cord/electrical wiring - · cracked or broken parts - any other condition that may affect its safe operation. - AFTER USE, wipe external surfaces of the tool with clean cloth. - Periodically, wear ANSI-approved safety goggles and NIOSH-approved breathing protection and blow dust out of the motor vents using dry compressed air.
+- BEFORE EACH USE, inspect the general condition of the tool.
+Check for: - loose hardware - · misalignment or binding of moving parts - · damaged cord/electrical wiring - · cracked or broken parts - any other condition that may affect its safe operation. - 2.
+AFTER USE, wipe external surfaces of the tool with clean cloth. - Periodically, wear ANSI-approved safety goggles and NIOSH-approved breathing protection and blow dust out of the motor vents using dry compressed air.

-- 4. Periodically wipe the Collet, Collet Cone, and router bits with a light oil to prevent rust. - Over time, if the performance of the tool diminishes, or it stops working completely, it may be necessary to replace the Carbon Brushes.
-This procedure must be completed - 6.
-For bit changing instructions see Bit Installation on page 9.
+- 4. Periodically wipe the Collet, Collet Nut, and router bits with a light oil to prevent rust. - Over time, if the performance of the tool diminishes, or it stops working completely, it may be necessary to replace the Carbon Brushes.
+This procedure must be completed by a qualified technician. - 6.
+AWARNING!

-by a qualified technician.

-7. AWARNING!
 TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.